Area: Supply Chain Management and Analytics

 Healthcare Transformation and Analytics

 Shannon Harris earned a PhD in Business Analytics and Operations from the University of Pittsburgh in 2016.
 Her research interests include mathematical and empirical modeling with a focus on healthcare applications.
 Primarily, she analyzes the attendance behavior of patients to outpatient clinic appointments, and how that behavior affects a clinic’s scheduling practices.
-Additionally, she has projects researching racial bias in healthcare scheduling, how people-centric operations affect patients’ transition of care from the hospital to home, and factors that influence the successful treatment of patients’ addiction.
-Her work has been published in the European Journal of Operational Research, Military Medicine, and the Journal of Multi-Criteria Decision Analysis.
+Additionally, she has projects researching racial bias in healthcare scheduling, and how people-centric operations affect patients’ transition of care from the hospital to home.
+Her work has been published in the European Journal of Operational Research, Manufacturing and Service Operations Management, Journal of Operations Management, Military Medicine, and the Journal of Multi-Criteria Decision Analysis.

 Shannon worked as a management consultant at Deloitte Consulting and as a cost analyst at Technomics, Inc. She has served as a track chair for several INFORMS and CORS conference sessions, and has served on the board of the INFORMS Minority Issues Forum (MIF), INFORMS Diversity Committee, and the PhD Project student planning committee.